Govt orders urgent meningococcal vaccination programme for Northland

-The Government is launching an urgent immunisation programme to fight an outbreak of meningococcal disease in Northland, which has had the highest number of cases and deaths of the new meningococcal strain MenW.
+The Government is launching an urgent immunisation programme to fight an outbreak of meningococcal disease in Northland, which has had the highest number of cases and deaths of the new strain MenW.

 Three of the seven nationwide MenW-related deaths this year were in Northland, including a 7-year-old girl and a teenage boy.